wevote/weconnect-server/README.md

 <img src="docs/images/RegisterPgAdminHost.png" alt="Alt Text" width="600" >
 <br><br>

+If you already had Postgres installed, you will have other databases on the Databases list, this is not a problem, just continue with this step to create new one for the weconnect-server.

 On the left pane "Object Explorer" right click on "Databases" and add the "WeConnectDB"